joshbegley/nyt-latest/README.md

 `The dangers of climate change require major spending now.
 Future generations will thank us for it. `\
 https://nytimes.com/2021/07/14/opinion/infrastructure-bill-congress.html?searchResultPosition=8

-**Fed Chair Expects Inflation to Remain Elevated in Coming Months**\
+**Fed Chair Expects Months of Elevated Inflation**\
-`Jerome H. Powell, the Federal Reserve chair, told House lawmakers that inflation increased “notably” in the country’s reopening from the pandemic and would most likely stay higher in the next months before moderating.`\
+`Jerome H. Powell told House lawmakers that inflation had increased “notably” in the country’s reopening from the pandemic and would most likely stay higher in the next months before moderating.`\
 https://nytimes.com/video/us/politics/100000007866564/powell-high-inflation-house-testimony.html?searchResultPosition=9